Frequently Asked Questions

 WHAT IF I HAVE AN ICBC OR WCB CLAIM?

-If you have been injured in a car accident, please bring your doctors note requesting physiotherapy, massage therapy or kinesiology and we will be happy to help you.
+If you have been injured in a car accident after April1 ,2019 you are automatically entitled to physiotherapy, kinesiology and much more.
+Just put your claim number and date of accident in your online intake form and we will be happy to do all the paperwork for you.
 If you were injured at work we just need your WCB claim number and we can help you from there.

 DO YOU DIRECT BILLING INSURANCE PROVIDERS?